Former Met Pc found guilty of gross misconduct in Wayne Couzens flashing probe

 The former officer was also found to have lied about her actions when later questioned about the interview, claiming that she believed that CCTV at the restaurant was deleted automatically so there would be no footage of Couzens or the offence.

-Panel chairman Darren Snow found that this dishonesty amounted to gross misconduct, and that had Ms Lee still been a serving officer, she would have been dismissed from the force.
+Panel chairman Darren Snow found that this dishonesty amounted to gross misconduct.

+Concluding the panel’s findings, Mr Snow said that Ms Lee would have been dismissed without notice had she still been a serving police officer.

+He added that she will be barred from serving in the police again.

 In his evidence, Mr Taylor said that he had shown Ms Lee CCTV footage and told her it could be downloaded on to a USB stick.